-Otherworld is located at 5819 Chantry Drive in Reynoldsburg, and has announced an opening date of May 24.
+Otherworld is located at 5819 Chantry Drive in Reynoldsburg, and is now officially open Fridays – Sundays!
 To learn more about what Otherworld has in store, read our (614) Magazine coverage below!

 Remember the OASIS, from Ready Player One, the immersive simulation game that sucked in players around the globe to escape from their dull existence?
 Columbus might have just gotten a step closer to that virtual reality.
 At least the escape part is down.

 I need an escape.
 It’s a classic winter-in-central-Ohio gray day when I turn into the enormous parking lot of an abandoned strip mall off of Brice Road—a layer of fog has settled five feet above the pavement, and the faded lettering of a former Office Max marks the building in front of me.
 In the middle of the gray is a futuristic and intriguing sign: Otherworld.
 I park next to a car with the license plate “MORBID 1.”
 Despite the fact that I haven’t yet entered the building, I’m already transported.

 Jordan Renda, Otherworld’s Creative Director and Founder, takes me on a tour of the building—formerly a Sports Authority—that’s being transformed by a team of designers.
 Their goal is nothing less than developing a brand-new genre of “gamified” entertainment.
 Renda describes it as a combination of an escape room, a role-playing game, an art installation, a children’s science center, and a haunted house.
 “It’s an interactive art installation that’s tied together with an overarching story,” he said.
 “We’re sort of blending all those things together to create something that’s totally new.”